jklingsporn/vertx-jooq/vertx-jooq-future/README.md

 - The [vertx-ified implementation](https://github.com/cescoffier/vertx-completable-future) is not part of the vertx-core package.
 The reason behind this is that it violates the contract of `CompletableFuture#XXXAsync` methods which states that those methods should run on the ForkJoin-Pool if no Executor is provided.
 This can not be done, because it would break the threading model of Vertx.
-Please keep that in mind if.
-If you don't want this, please use the `vertx-jooq-classic` dependency.
+Please keep that in mind.
+If you can not tolerate this, please use the [`vertx-jooq-classic`](https://github.com/jklingsporn/vertx-jooq/vertx-jooq-classic) dependency.
 - The generator will omit datatypes that it does not know, e.g. `java.sql.Timestamp`.
 To fix this, you can easily subclass the generator, handle these types and generate the code using your generator.
  See the `handleCustomTypeFromJson` and `handleCustomTypeToJson` methods in the `AbstractVertxGenerator`.
 - Since jOOQ is using JDBC under the hood, the non-blocking fashion is achieved by using the `Vertx.executeBlocking` method.